 Meanwhile, the thoughts of the stunned Nigerian nation are with the girls who still remain in the forest.
 One commentator described to the BBC the mood of the nation as one of ‘present, continuous agony.’

 To read a summary on the likely strategy behind the girls’ kidnap click here.

 To read the full report, click here.

-Our Bodies, Their Battleground: Boko Haram and Gender-Based Violence against Christian women and children in North-Eastern Nigeria since 1999
+Our Bodies, Their Battleground: an extremist group that is located primarily in Northern Nigeria More and Gender-Based Violence against Christian women and children in North-Eastern Nigeria since 1999